 Contentment is what we will look at this month.

-So, let’s take a look at purity closer to home.
+So, let’s take a look at contentment closer to home.

 How can you live from a place of contentment, gratitude and presence?